 Microblading is a type of semi-permanent eyebrow tattoo.
-Since it uses PMU pigments that are formulated in such a way that the body breaks them down over time, and since they’re implemented only into the surface layers of the skin, it fades out after about 18 months.
+Since it uses PMU pigments that are formulated in such a way that the body breaks them down over time, and it fades out after about 18 months.

 But what if it doesn’t?